gabenespoli/vim-jupycent/README.md

     Saves the current python (.py) file as a Jupyter notebook (.ipynb).

+*   `JupycentSavePy`

+    Ensures that the associated py file is not deleted upon exiting vim.

 ## Configuration

 The plugin has the following settings.
 If you want to override the default